 Children in Class

-If would like to get your child involved in yoga , please read this page in full for information
+If would like to get your child involved in yoga , please read this page in full.

 There have been a few of long term children in attendance in the yoga school’s adult classes over the years, these children I remember so well – have gone on to embrace yoga as a productive and positive influence in their lives to this day.